-Reenlistment in Regular Air Force is not an inherent individual right for enlisted Airmen.
+Reenlistment in the Department of the Air Force is not an inherent individual right for enlisted Airmen and Guardians.
 It is a privilege and confers an obligation to serve.
-Airmen may be considered for reenlistment or extension if they meet eligibility requirements, have qualities essential for continued service and can perform duty in a career field in which the Air Force has a specific need.
+Airmen and Guardians may be considered for reenlistment or extension if they meet eligibility requirements, have qualities essential for continued service, and can perform duty in a career field in which the Department has a specific need.

-Only the Airman’s commander or civilian director’s decision selects or non-selects the Airman for continued service.
-Airmen non-selected for reenlistment will separate on their current date of separation and will not be extended for any reason other than appeal processing.
+Only the Airman’s or Guardian’s commander or civilian director’s decision selects or nonselects the service member for continued service.
+Airmen and Guardians non-selected for reenlistment will separate on their current date of separation and will not be extended for any reason other than appeal processing.

-The Career Job Reservation program is a Headquarters Air Force tool used when needed to manage the number of First Term Airmen allowed to reenlist into their current Air Force Specialty Code.
-CJR limitations are established to manage projected surpluses and shortages by skill.
-The CJR program is managed on a fiscal year basis and implements the reenlistment limitation for the AFSC projected to have surplus Airmen, however, not all fiscal years will have limitations in specific AFSCs.
+The Career Job Reservation program is a Headquarters Air Force tool used when needed to manage the number of First Term Airmen and Guardians allowed to reenlist into their current Air Force Specialty Code (AFSC) or Space Force Specialty Code (SFSC) CJR limitations are established to manage projected surpluses and shortages by skill.
+The CJR program is managed on a fiscal year basis.
+It implements the reenlistment limitation for the AFSC or SFSC projected to have surplus Airmen or Guardians; however, not all fiscal years will have limitations in specific specialty codes.
 For more information on the program please go the Career Job Reservation program page on myPers.

-In order to reenlist, all First Term Airmen, including Career Airman Reenlistment Reservation System retrainees, must have a CJR and must have met the necessary Time-in-Service and Time-in-Grade requirements.
+In order to reenlist, all First Term Airmen and Guardians must have a CJR and must have met the necessary Time-in-Service and Time-in-Grade requirements.
 For more information on the program please go the Reenlistment Eligibility Window page on myPers.

-All Airmen can voluntarily extend a maximum of 48-months per enlistment, and this is limited by law.
-There are no exceptions or waivers to exceed the 48-months.
+All Airmen and Guardians can voluntarily extend a maximum of 48 months per enlistment; this is limited by law.
+There are no exceptions or waivers to exceed the 48 months.
+For more information on the program please go the Extension of Enlistment in the Air Force page on myPers.

-Extensions are not approved for monetary advantage, to increase bonus entitlement, to provide additional time to make a career decision or deferring separation to coincide with civilian plans or to apply for a CJR or request retraining.
+Extensions are not approved for monetary advantage, to increase bonus entitlement, provide additional time to make a career decision, defer separation to coincide with civilian plans, or to apply for a CJR or request retraining.

-The Selective Retention Bonus, or SRB, program is a monetary incentive paid to active-duty Airmen serving in certain selected critical military skills who reenlist for additional obligated service.
-The bonus is intended to encourage the reenlistment of sufficient numbers of qualified enlisted personnel in military skills with either demonstrated retention shortfalls or high training costs.
+The Selective Retention Bonus, or SRB, program is a monetary incentive paid to active-duty Airmen and Guardians serving in certain selected military skills who reenlist for additional obligated service.
+The bonus is intended to encourage the retention of enlisted personnel in military skills with either demonstrated retention shortfalls or high training costs.

-Airmen can expect to serve in the SRB specialty for the entire enlistment for which the bonus was paid.
-Airmen do not qualify for the SRB if they reenlist or extend their enlistments for any purpose other than continued active service in the SRB skill.
-Airmen are not eligible for an SRB if they reenlist or enter an extension in order to get required retainability for a commissioning program after the selection date.
+Airmen and Guardians can expect to serve in the SRB specialty for the entire enlistment for which the bonus was paid.
+Airmen and Guardians do not qualify for the SRB if they reenlist or extend their enlistments for any purpose other than continued active service in the SRB skill.
+Airmen and Guardians are not eligible for an SRB if they reenlist or enter an extension in order to get required retainability for a commissioning program after the selection date.

 Your Military Personnel Flight should be the first point of contact for information about SRBs.
 For information on bonus amounts, contact your local finance office.